Maltex/laravel-service-generator/readme.md

 composer require maltex/laravel-service-generators
 ```
 ### 2. Add Service Provider
 Make the package available to your application by adding the service provider.
-This is not required for production code so register it by adding the following to your ```app/Providers/AppServiceProvider.php```, like so:
+This is not required for production code so register it by adding the following to your ```app/Providers/AppServiceProvider.php```:

 ```php
 public function register()